Implementing an effective social media policy

 - The Human Rights Act 1998 gives a 'right to respect for private and family life, home and correspondence'.
 Case law suggests that employees have a reasonable expectation of privacy within the workplace.

-- The Regulation of Investigatory Powers Act 2000 outlines the extent to which employers can monitor and record public or private network communications within
+- The Regulation of Investigatory Powers Act 2000 outlines the extent to which employers can monitor and record public or private network communications within their telecommunication systems.

 - The Data Protection Act 1988 covers how information about employees and applicants should be collected, handled and used.